JTTHEITGUY/Creating-a-Microsoft-Azure-Resource-Group-using-Azure-CLI/README.md

 </p>
 <p>

-  **Step 2:** Open Windows Powershell on your Windows PC.
+  **Step 2: Open Windows Powershell**

+On your Windows PC.
 You can do this by searching for Windows Powershell in the Windows search bar.
 </p>
 <br />